 We are exploring Volume 1 of The Zohar: Pritzker Edition.
 Participants should obtain this volume and are encouraged to read Arthur Green’s introduction.

-Those interested can register by paying on PayPal.
-If you have a PayPal account, you can pay by entering my email address (email@example.com).
-Please make sure to include my middle initial “c” because otherwise your payment will go to someone else with a very similar gmail address!
-Please select “Sending to a friend” (not “Paying for an item or service”).
-If the default shows up as “Paying for an item or service,” you can click on "Change" and change this to “Sending to a friend.”
-If you are paying from abroad, you may not have the option of “sending to a friend.”
+If you pay by Venmo or Zelle, there is no fee.
+If you pay by PayPal, there may be a small fee (which, however, you can avoid; see below).
+For paying on PayPal: If you have a PayPal account, please select “Sending to a friend” (not “Paying for an item or service”).
+If the default shows up as “Paying for an item or service,” you should be able to click on "Change" and change this to “Sending to a friend.”
+If you are paying from abroad, you may not have the option of “Sending to a friend.”
 Once you have paid, I will email you a link to the live weekly sessions (the Zoom meetings) and another link to the recordings.

 When you pay on PayPal, please include your email address in the space for a “note” on the PayPal payment page and also indicate which series of the ongoing course you are paying for (first, second, etc., or several).
 The cost (described above) is for each individual series of six-weekly-sessions.

 If you do not have a PayPal account, you can join PayPal easily.
-If you do not wish to join PayPal, you can email me, letting me know how much you will be paying for the series (between $100 - $250) and I will have PayPal send you a request for payment.
+If you do not wish to join PayPal, you can email me, letting me know how much you will be paying for the series (between $100 - $250) and I will have PayPal send you a payment request.
 Click on “Pay as guest.”
 The name "Daniel Matt" will show up (without the initial "c," which is fine).
 The default may appear as “Paying for an item or service,” but if there is an option, click on "Change" and change this to “Sending to a friend.”
-A small fee will be charged to you for paying by credit card.
+You will be charged a small fee for paying by credit card.
 (You can avoid this by joining PayPal, for free, and linking your bank account, for free.)
-If you are paying from abroad, you may not have the option of “sending to a friend.”
+If paying from abroad, you may not have the option of “Sending to a friend.”

-If you do not want to deal with PayPal at all, you can email me (firstname.lastname@example.org) and arrange to send a check.
+If you prefer to pay by check, you can email me (firstname.lastname@example.org) and arrange to send a check.
 Please make sure to include my middle initial “c” because otherwise your email will go to someone else with a very similar gmail address.
-You can then mail your check (made out to me) to Daniel Matt, 1013 Middlefield Rd., Berkeley, CA 94708.
+You can then mail your check (made out to Daniel Matt) to the address at the very of this description.
 Please specify which series of the course you are paying for (first, second, etc., or several).
 The cost (described above) is for each individual series of six-weekly-sessions.

 I look forward to studying with you.
 Please share this announcement with anyone who might be interested.